apitoolkit/apitoolkit-landing/docs/index.md

 # Welcome to APItoolkit Documentation

 **APItoolkit** is an end-to-end API and web services management toolkit for engineers and customer support teams.
-We use AI to help engineering teams observe, manage, monitor, and test their backend systems and any external API they depend on.
+We use AI to help engineering teams observe, debug, monitor, and test their backend systems and any external API they depend on.

 ```=html
 <hr />